SK1Y101/sk1y101.github.io/_timeline/JoinedCollege.md

 title: Peter Symonds College
 ---

-Undertook A-Levels in Physics, EPQ, Maths, and Further Maths Additionally undertook an AS-Level in Chemistry
+Undertook A-Levels in Physics, EPQ, Maths, and Further Maths, and an AS-Level in Chemistry